 - Making sure that applicants are suitable beneficiaries.
 This usually happens in country face-to-face.

-- Project design, planning and approval.
+- Project design, budgeting, planning and approval.

-- Securing funding.
+- Securing of adequate funds.

 - Controlling project budgets.